UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

    * For *Hosted DataCrates* a prominent link to a downloadable version of the dataset (in addition to the fact that there will be a [distribution] property).

 * Function: Entity-to-HTML: A function to generate a web page summarizing
    * The properties of the entity.
-For example, using a two-column table showing the property in the left column and its values in the right column.
+For example by using a two-column table showing the property in the left column and its values in the right column.
       * Large lists of properties should be made usable for example by generating nested HTML `summary` elements to paginate them.
       * For properties that link to another entity, call Entity-to-HTML
    * For properties that reference an external URI, show the URI as a link.